RexarX/DatsNewWay/README.md

 ## About The Project

-A solution for DatsNewWay gamathon 2024.
+A solution for gamathon DatsNewWay.

 ![screenshot](Images/Snake3D_gQBbOmI1Bz.png)